cisebaba/ourspace/docs/journals/starr.md

 <li> Ah-Ha Moment : </li>
     <ul>
         <li>
-        My Ah-ha momement was thinking through how to write some functions to handle the data, sort it and then average it the way I wanted.
-We unfourtently are not going to be using this code but I am very proud of myself for thinking through this problem and writing working code that could handle it.
+        My Ah-ha moment was thinking through how to write some functions to handle the data, sort it and then average it the way I wanted.
+We unfortunately are not going to be using this code but I am very proud of myself for thinking through this problem and writing working code that could handle it.
 It felt like my very own leetcode problem!
-        ``` js
+        ```
+        NEED TO FIGURE OUT HOW TO FORMAT CODE IN MARKDOWN
         function getValues(data, key){
         let values = [] ;
             for (let i = 0; i < data.length ; i++){